huggingface/transformers/examples/README.md

 ## Running the Examples on Remote Hardware with Auto-Setup

 [run_on_remote.py](./run_on_remote.py) is a script that launches any example on remote self-hosted hardware, with automatic hardware and environment setup.
-IT uses [Runhouse](https://github.com/run-house/runhouse) to launch on self-hosted hardware (e.g. in your own cloud account or on-premise cluster) but there are other options for running remotely as well.
-Runhouse can be installed with `pip install runhouse`, and you can refer to [hardware setup](https://runhouse-docs.readthedocs-hosted.com/en/main/rh_primitives/cluster.html#hardware-setup) for more information about hardware and dependency setup, or this [Colab tutorial](https://colab.research.google.com/drive/1sh_aNQzJX5BKAdNeXthTNGxKz7sM9VPc) for a more in-depth walkthrough.

-You can easily customize the example script used, command line arguments, dependencies, and type of compute hardware, and then run the script to automatically launch the example.
+It uses [Runhouse](https://github.com/run-house/runhouse) to launch on self-hosted hardware (e.g. in your own cloud account or on-premise cluster) but there are other options for running remotely as well.
+You can easily customize the example used, command line arguments, dependencies, and type of compute hardware, and then run the script to automatically launch the example.

+You can refer to
+[hardware setup](https://runhouse-docs.readthedocs-hosted.com/en/main/rh_primitives/cluster.html#hardware-setup)
+for more information about hardware and dependency setup with Runhouse, or this [Colab tutorial](https://colab.research.google.com/drive/1sh_aNQzJX5BKAdNeXthTNGxKz7sM9VPc) for a more in-depth walkthrough.

-You can run it with the following command:
+You can run the script with the following commands:

 ```bash
 # First install runhouse: